 Lima man gets prison for burglary

 Oct.
-20—LIMA — A Lima man convicted of burglary, a third-degree felony, was sentenced to 30 months in prison Thursday morning.
+21—LIMA — A Lima man convicted of burglary, a third-degree felony, was sentenced to 30 months in prison Thursday morning.

 Raimiel Laws, 19, was indicted in September 2021 on aggravated burglary and rape charges for entering the home of a woman in the early morning of Aug.
 5, 2021, without her consent and raping her.
 He pleaded to a reduced charge and the rape charge was dismissed.